Netflix takes Marvel to dark corners in bloody 'Daredevil'

-LOS ANGELES (Reuters) - He doesn’t have Thor’s hammer or Iron Man’s suit, but that’s not stopping Marvel’s latest superhero from seeking justice in the seedy underbelly of Hell’s Kitchen in Netflix Inc’s first superhero series.
+LOS ANGELES, April 14 (Reuters) - He doesn’t have Thor’s hammer or Iron Man’s suit, but that’s not stopping Marvel’s latest superhero from seeking justice in the seedy underbelly of Hell’s Kitchen in Netflix Inc’s first superhero series.

 “Marvel’s Daredevil,” which premiered all 13 episodes on the online streaming platform over the weekend, follows blind comic-book hero Matt Murdock, played by British actor Charlie Cox.